The Sensible Prepper may collect a share of sales or other compensation from the links on this page.

 In a similar vein, a prepper journal can help you to visualize what tiny steps you need to take on a daily basis in order to reach the bigger, yearly goals that you may have set for yourself.

-For example, if I know that I want to harvest $2000 worth of produce this year, rather than my typical grand, I can use my prepper journal to determine which days I need to plant, which days I need to set aside time for weeding, when I need to buy my sweet potato slips, and so on.
+For example, if I know that I want to harvest $2000 worth of products this year, rather than my typical grand, I can use my prepper journal to determine which days I need to plant, which days I need to set aside time for weeding, when I need to buy my sweet potato slips, and so on.
 You don’t just grow that much food all of a sudden, it’s something that you have to plan for.
 Just like you plan for retirement (a hefty sum of money) by making incremental steps and analyzing things along the way, your prepper journal can do the same in helping your family to be better prepared for disaster.

 A prepper journal can help you to better manage your time, as well as remind you of what it is that needs to be prioritized.